Halley-Software/halley.js/README.md

 ```

-# Changes of version 0.5.0
+# Changes of version 1.2.0

-### - It fix's a bug that can break changes!
- - That bug made that the methods of extended classes there wasn't availables
-### Updates the readme
+### - Property req.body sucessfully implemented
+### - Method formAsObjectParser implemented
+ - It must be used obligatory inside a async function, if not, req.body will be empty

+# Another little changes
+ - res.json JSDoc corrected
+ - res.send JSDoc corrected

 > The original name of halley.http is **halley.js**.
 >